3mdeb/news-and-ideas/post.md

 to pass-through at least `sys-net` VMs.
 Those VMs requires `iptables` configuration to correctly pass traffic or some tricks as I presented below.

-I don't think much people will face so weird configuration, but I need below notes for myself and there is some chance that someone will face similar issues.
+I don't think much people will face so weird configuration, but I need following notes for myself and there is some chance that someone will face similar issues.